handee/conference-discord-bots/README.md

 our posters are in 4 categories (1st, 2nd, 3rd, MSc) and the bot manages to get  the channels in the right categories.

+This makes the channels when it first connects to the server so you can run it once then turn it off.

 ## photobot

 We asked attendees to post a quick intro + image to our introductions-and-bios channel.
 In order to stitch these together and make an attendees group photo I wanted to download all the pictures... so obviously I wrote a bot rather than do it by hand.
 Photobot is that bot.
 It is very hacky - it saves every attachment as discordname.jpg which is stupid given that some of the attachments aren't actually jpgs.
 It does download all attachments from a channel though so it goes quite a long way to solving the problem (if you do have to rename all the png files after the fact).

+This downloads the attachments when it first connects to the server so you can run it once then turn it off.